scaleway/terraform-provider-scaleway/website/docs/r/baremetal_server_beta.html.markdown

 The following arguments are supported:

-- `offer_id` - (Required) The type of the baremetal server.
+- `offer` - (Required) The offer name or UUID of the baremetal server.
-Use [this endpoint](https://developers.scaleway.com/en/products/baremetal/api/#get-334154) to find the right offer ID.
+Use [this endpoint](https://developers.scaleway.com/en/products/baremetal/api/#get-334154) to find the right offer.

 ~> **Important:** Updates to `offer_id` will recreate the server.